jazzband/django-oauth-toolkit/docs/advanced_topics.rst

 That's all, now Django OAuth Toolkit will use your model wherever an Application instance is needed.

-    **Notice:** `OAUTH2_PROVIDER_APPLICATION_MODEL` is the only setting variable that is not namespaced, this is because of the way Django currently implements swappable models.
+.. note:: ``OAUTH2_PROVIDER_APPLICATION_MODEL`` is the only setting variable that is not namespaced, this
+    is because of the way Django currently implements swappable models.
-    See issue #90 (https://github.com/jazzband/django-oauth-toolkit/issues/90) for details
+    See `issue #90 <https://github.com/jazzband/django-oauth-toolkit/issues/90>`_ for details.

 Multiple Grants
 ~~~~~~~~~~~~~~~

 The default application model supports a single OAuth grant (e.g. authorization code, client credentials).
 If you need
-applications to support multiple grants, override the `allows_grant_type` method.
+applications to support multiple grants, override the ``allows_grant_type`` method.
 For example, if you want applications
 to support the authorization code *and* client credentials grants, you might do the following::

     from oauth2_provider.models import AbstractApplication